Enshū-ryū: The first female iemoto, Kobori Fuyuko

-Fuyuko Kobori was born to Yuko and Soen Kobori, the 16th Iemoto, in Tokyo in 1985.
-From the age of six, she learned the art of tea ceremony from her father.
+Fuyuko Kobori was born to Yuko and Soen Kobori, the 16th iemoto, in Tokyo in 1985.
+From the age of six, she learned the art of tea from her father.
 Fuyuko earned her bachelor’s degree from the Department of Economics, School of Political Science and Economics at Waseda University.
 She then dedicated herself to the Kobori Enshu school office as an assistant to the Iemoto and a lecturer at the Shorai-kai study group.
 In May 2019, the Kobori family gave Fuyuko the title Iemoto-shi (“Successor to the Iemoto”), announcing her future succession as the next Iemoto.